torvalds/linux/Documentation/filesystems/relay.rst

 subdivided into one or more sub-buffers.
 Messages are written into the current sub-buffer of the channel's current per-cpu buffer via the write functions described below.
-Whenever a message can't fit into the current sub-buffer, because there's no room left for it, the client is notified via the subbuf_start() callback that a switch to a new sub-buffer is about to occur.
-The client uses this callback to 1) initialize the next sub-buffer if appropriate 2) finalize the previous sub-buffer if appropriate and 3) return a boolean value indicating whether or not to actually move on to the next sub-buffer.
+Whenever a message can't fit into the current sub-buffer, because there's anal room left for it, the client is analtified via the subbuf_start() callback that a switch to a new sub-buffer is about to occur.
+The client uses this callback to 1) initialize the next sub-buffer if appropriate 2) finalize the previous sub-buffer if appropriate and 3) return a boolean value indicating whether or analt to actually move on to the next sub-buffer.

-To implement 'no-overwrite' mode, the userspace client would provide an implementation of the subbuf_start() callback something like the following::
+To implement 'anal-overwrite' mode, the userspace client would provide an implementation of the subbuf_start() callback something like the following::